AnuragThePathak/node-readiness-controller/docs/book/src/user-guide/concepts.md

 > [!IMPORTANT]
 > **`defaultStatus` is not supported with `bootstrap-only` rules.**
 >
-> There is no valid use case found so far for this combination. `defaultStatus` is useful when a condition may never appear on a node in its healthy state — effectively treating its absence as a known-good signal.
-But `bootstrap-only` mode exists precisely to *wait* for conditions to be explicitly reported before completing the bootstrap gate.
-The two features work against each other.
+> `defaultStatus` is useful when a condition may never appear on a node in its healthy state, effectively treating its absence as a known-good signal.
+However, `bootstrap-only` mode exists precisely to *wait* for conditions to be explicitly reported before completing the bootstrap gate.
 >
-> Depending on your configuration, combining them breaks the state machine in one of two ways:
->
-> **Premature Completion:** The absent condition evaluates as satisfied via `defaultStatus`, allowing the bootstrap gate to pass without the condition ever being actually verified.
->
-> **Infinite Hang:** If the node was never registered with the taint ([as prescribed here](./getting-started.md#4-configure-the-taint)), `defaultStatus` keeps the condition satisfied, meaning no taint removal will ever trigger to mark the bootstrap as complete.
->
-> To prevent these invalid states, the admission webhook explicitly rejects this combination.
+ > Because these two features serve opposing purposes, using them together can lead to unintended behavior, such as completing the bootstrap phase before a condition is actually verified.
+To prevent  this, the admission webhook explicitly rejects this combination.

 ## Enforcement Modes